yacy/yacy_search_server/README.md

 - clone https://github.com/yacy/yacy_search_server.git using build-in Eclipse features (File -> Import -> Git)
 - or download source from this site (download button "Code" -> download as Zip -> and unpack)
-- import a Gradle project (File -> Import -> Gradle -> Existing Gradle Project)
-- in the tab "Gradle Tasks" are tasks available to use build the project (e.g. build -> build  or application -> run)
+- Open Help -> Eclipse Marketplace -> Search for "ivy" -> Install "Apache IvyDE"
+- right-click on the YaCy project in the package explorer -> Ivy -> resolve

+This will build YaCy in Eclipse.
+To run YaCy:
+- Package Explorer -> YaCy: navigate to source -> net.yacy
+- right-click on yacy.java -> Run as ->

 To start developing YaCy in **Netbeans**: